Compliance with low sulphur 2020

 - fuel oil with a maximum sulphur content of 0.50 per cent m/m

-- an alternative measure to reduce sulphur oxide emissions approved by the ships’ flag Administration in accordance with International Maritime Organization (IMO) requirements—provided the resulting emissions are equivalent.
+- an alternative measure to reduce sulphur oxide emissions approved by the ship's flag State Administration in accordance with International Maritime Organization (IMO) requirements—provided the resulting emissions are equivalent.

-AMSA’s approach to compliance and enforcement of the sulphur limit will be in line with Australia’s existing port State control (PSC) regime and IMO guidelines: 2019 Guidelines for port State control under MARPOL Annex VI and 2019 Guidelines for consistent implementation of the 0.50% sulphur limit under MARPOL Annex VI.
+AMSA’s approach to compliance and enforcement of the sulphur limit will be in line with Australia’s existing port State control (PSC) regime and IMO guidelines: Procedures for Port State Control, 2021 (Resolution A. 1155(32)), as amended from time to time, and 2019 Guidelines for consistent implementation of the 0.50% sulphur limit under MARPOL Annex VI.

 For initial PSC inspections, AMSA will rely on documentation, such as bunker delivery notes and oil record books, as well as shipboard procedures.
 The initial inspection is intended to check if the ship is compliant with its documentation and the low sulphur fuel requirements.